 Common Mistakes: Official Notary Name

-The Colorado Secretary of State has listed common mistakes for notary publics to avoid on their website.
-Of course, all of these mistakes are also covered in our Colorado Notary Training, but since the state has specifically mentioned them, we feel it’s essential to cover them here too.
-It can also help you pass the notary exam.
-This is part three in a four-part series of blog posts.
+The Colorado Secretary of State lists common mistakes for notaries to avoid on their website.
+All of these are covered in our Colorado Notary Training, but since the state specifically calls them out, we want to cover them here too.
+This is part three in a four-part series.

-As an example, if the notary public’s official name is “John Q. Public,” the notary public MAY NOT write “I, John Public, notary public in and for said county and state…” since the notary public is leaving out the middle initial in the official name.
-The official name of “John Q. Public” must always be used.
+For example, if your official name is “John Q. Public,” you cannot write “I, John Public, notary public in and for said county and state…” on a notarial certificate.
+You left out the middle initial that is part of your official name.
+Every document you notarize must show “John Q. Public” in full.

 Frequently Asked Questions